Buying your first home.

 As we saw earlier, lenders will apply what is known as a ‘Lending Value’ or LV against a property offered or held as security.
 Typically, this will be 80% for a residential property in a primary location.
 So, if the property is worth $500,000 then the value the bank could lend to would be $400,000.
 However, just because the financier is able to lend to a certain value of the property, the second aspect is how much you are able to repay.

 In assessing your ability to repay the lender will consider all the household income, and what other commitments need to be met such as other loan repayments.
-They’ll also review past bank account and credit card usage to observe the spending habits of the applicant, and in my experience banks are now paying greater attention to regular household expenses when assessing applications.
-Many financiers will also look at how interest rate increases might impact your ability to repay.
+They’ll also will review past bank account and credit card usage to observe the spending habits of the applicant, and in my experience, banks are now paying greater attention to regular household expenses when assessing applications too.

 Banks are required to advertise a ‘comparison rate’ that includes fees and charges as well as interest to help makes comparisons with other lenders.
 It’s also worthwhile to consider the ancillary products that might come with the loan as well, such as credit cards, transaction accounts and insurance products.
 Some lenders may package these additional products up for you, offering them to you at a reduced cost.